Course Request Guide for New Students

 English

-Students will request the 11th grade English options, each of which emphasizes a particular genre, historical context, or unifying theme in American literature.
-Students should request a top choice and 3 alternates.
+Students will request from the 11th grade English options, each of which emphasizes a particular genre, historical context, or unifying theme in American literature.
+Students should request a top choice and 2 alternates.

 Math

-Course placement into the next math level will be recommended by the Math Department.
+Course placement into the next math level will be determined by the Math Department.

 Science and Computer Science

-Students should continue their science sequence, e.g. Physics-Chemistry-Biology or Biology-Chemistry-Physics.
-Computer Science is also an option.
+Students should continue their science sequence, e.g. physics-chemistry-biology or biology-chemistry-physics.
+Computer Science, engineering, or environmental science are also options.
 The department recommends that students take one year of each core science before returning for a second year in any one.
 Students should check prerequisites before requesting their science course.

 Language